-Do you enjoy long-range shooting and hunting?
-You will need an excellent thermal imaging rifle scope to ensure you hit your targets.
+Do you enjoy shooting and hunting at night?
+If you are hunting for nocturnal animals you will need an excellent thermal imaging rifle scope to ensure you hit your targets.

 Unlike an ordinary night vision scope, a thermal imaging rifle scope does not depend on ambient light to see the target.
 Instead, it detects the heat emitted by the object/target and gives you a clear image.
 It allows you to work in the darkest environments ensuring you will never miss a live target even in complete darkness.